simonsmh/notocjk/README.md

 #### NOTICE

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
-When you are trying to uninstall or reinstall this module, be sure to delete /magisk/.core/fonts.xml first.
 * Recent fixes:
-Fix for magisk 15.3
+Drop compatability support with notocoloremoji-replacer

 #### Credit & Support